 General Procedures for Reporting a Crime or Emergency

 The campus community (faculty, staff and students) is encouraged to report all crimes to the security department in a timely manner.
 Crimes should be reported to the security department to ensure inclusion in the annual crime statistics.
 Security officers are available 24 hours a day year-round at the Hilo campus.
 Crimes can be reported to the Director of Security or the security department by phone, stopping and approaching an officer on patrol or going to the security office in person.

 The Hilo campus maintains blue light emergency phones that provide direct communication to the security office, which can notify local law enforcement.
 The blue light emergency phones are tested on a monthly basis.

 Due to the fact that UH Hilo is a state agency, all attempts to keep information reported as confidential will be handled as such.
-However, the UH HILO must abide by the Hawaii Uniform Information Practices Act and disclose all information when a formal request is made.
-The UH HILO does not have pastoral counselors, as defined by the Clery Act.
+However, the UH Hilo must abide by the Hawaiʻi Uniform Information Practices Act and disclose all information when a formal request is made.
+The UH Hilo does not have pastoral counselors, as defined by the Clery Act.
 The UH Hilo does have professional counselors.
 They are encouraged; if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.